friteuseb/semantic_suggestion/README.md

 By monitoring these metrics, you can fine-tune the extension's configuration to achieve the best balance between performance and suggestion accuracy for your specific use case.

+## Similarity Logic

+The extension uses a custom similarity calculation to determine related pages.
+Here is an overview of the logic:

+1. **Data Gathering**: For each subpage of the specified parent page, the extension gathers the title, description, keywords, and content.
+2. **Similarity Calculation**: The extension compares each pair of pages by calculating a similarity score based on the intersection and union of their words.
+The similarity score is the ratio of the number of common words to the total number of unique words, weighted by the importance of each field.
+3. **Proximity Threshold**: Only pages with a similarity score above the configured threshold are considered related and displayed.
+4. **Caching Scores**: To optimize performance, the calculated scores are stored in a database table `tx_semanticsuggestion_scores`.
+These scores are periodically updated or when the page content changes.

 ## Display Customization